From Replications to Revelations: Heteroskedasticity-Robust Inference: Motivation and Basic Insights

-In addition to average excess and lack, one may also be interested in the distribution of excess and lack across test situations.
-Each pane of Figure~1 displays the rejection rates $\pi_{\tau,s}^{0.05}$ of all \ncoef\ test situations, arranged in increasing order with the quantile level on the x-axis.
+Each pane of Figure~1 also plots the rejection rates $\pi_{\tau,s}^{0.05}$ of all \ncoef\ test situations, arranged in increasing order with the quantile level on the x-axis.
 Blue and red shaded areas represent rejection rates $\pi_{\tau,s}^{0.05}$ associated with positive lack and excess, respectively.
 The average lack and excess for specification $\tau$ correspond to the total size of the respective blue and red areas.

+There is substantial heterogeneity.
 No specification $\tau$ exhibits uniformly excessive or uniformly lacking rejection rates across all test situations.
 As shown on the left-hand side of each pane, all specifications have rejection rates close to zero in some test situations.
-Conversely, except for HC1-PL and HC2-PL, all specifications include a few test situations with extremely high rejection rates exceeding 50\%.
+Conversely, except for JK-H, HC1-PL and HC2-PL, all specifications include a few test situations with extremely high rejection rates exceeding 50\%.

 Figure 2 plots the rejection rates against the sample size of each test situation.
 While highly excessive rejection rates are more likely for smaller sample sizes, we find them also in test situations with moderate sample sizes.